StanfordPL/stoke/README.md

 ```

 Measurement type is specified using the `--distance` command line argument.
-This value controls the behavior of the `CostFunction::evaluate_distance()
+This value controls the behavior of the `CorrectnessCost::evaluate_distance()
 const` method, which dispatches to the family of
-  `CostFunction::xxxxx_distance() const` methods, each of which represent a
+`CorrectnessCost::xxxxx_distance() const` methods, each of which represent a
 method computing the distance between 64-bit values.
 User-defined extensions
 should be placed in the `CostFunction::extension_distance() const` method,
 which can be triggered by specifying `--distance extension`.

 ```c++
 Cost CostFunction::extension_distance(uint64_t x, uint64_t y) const {